 - 1. Registration will complete a manual face sheet for each patient admitted during downtime. - 2.
 The patient will be sent to the unit with the following documentation: - a.
 The manual face sheet - b.
 Patient labels and arm bands - 3.
-If the Admission is generated by the nursing unit (in the case of a newborn, for example) the unit will call Bed Control or Nursing Supervisor to notify them of the new Admission. - 4.
+If the admission is generated by the nursing unit (in the case of a newborn, for example) the unit will call Bed Control or Nursing Supervisor to notify them of the new admission. - 4.
 The Unit Clerk/designee will create a downtime chart.
 Each document will be labeled, at a minimum, with the patient's name, sex, financial identification number (FIN), room and bed. - 5.
 New documents will be added to the downtime chart as needed.

-Discharging and Transferring Patients during Downtime
+V. Discharging and Transferring Patients during Downtime

-.
-Bed changes should be limited during downtime unless warranted by patient's condition.
+1. Bed changes should be limited during downtime unless warranted by patient's condition.

-Transferring a patient to a new unit
+A. Transferring a patient to a new unit

-- 1. The transferring unit will call Bed Control or Nursing Supervisor/Patient Flow as appropriate and request a room and bed assignment. - 2.
+- 1. The transferring unit will call Bed Control or Nursing Supervisor/Patient Flow as appropriate and request a room and bed assignment, - 2.
 Bed Control or Nursing Supervisor/Patient Flow will notify the transferring unit of the new room and bed assignment. - 3.
 The transferring unit will contact the receiving unit and give the receiving unit a report on the patient's condition. - 4.
-The transferring unit will move the patient to the receiving unit with all of the transferring unit's downtime documentation. - 5.
-The receiving unit will be responsible for the appropriate recovery process.
+The transferring unit will move the patient to the receiving unit with all of the transferring unit's downtime documentation.

-Transferring a patient to the Operating Room (OR)
+B. Transferring a patient to the Operating Room (OR)

-- 1. The transferring unit will contact the OR and give the OR a report on the patient's condition. - 2.
+- 1. The Transferring unit will contact the OR and give the OR a report on the patient's condition. - 2.
 The transferring unit will send the patient's downtime documentation to the OR with the patient.

-Transferring a patient from the Post Anesthesia Care Unit (PACU)
+C. Transferring a patient form the Post Anesthesia Care Unit (PACU)

 - 1. The PACU will call Bed Control or Nursing Supervisor/Flow and request a room and bed assignment. - 2.
 Bed Control or Nursing Supervisor/Patient Flow will notify the transferring unit of the new room and bed assignment. - 3.
-The PACU will contact the receiving unit and give a short report. - 4.
+The PACU will contact the receiving unit and give a report. - 4.
 The PACU will transfer the patient and the downtime documentation to the receiving unit. - 5.
-The receiving unit will create a downtime document set for the patient based on the unit's downtime procedures and the patient's documentation requirements.
+The receiving unit will create a downtime document set for the patient based on the unit's downtime procedure and the patient's documentation requirements.

-Transferring a patient from the Emergency Department (ED)
+D. Transferring a patient from the Emergency Department (ED)

 - 1. The ED will call Bed Control or Nursing Supervisor/Patient Flow and request a room and bed assignment. - 2.
-Bed control or Nursing Supervisor/Patient Flow will notify the ED of the new room and bed assignment. - 3.
-The ED will contact the receiving unit and give a report. - 4.
+Bed Control or Nursing Supervisor/Patient Flow will notify the ED of the new room and bed assignment. - 3.
+The ED RN will contact the receiving unit RN and give a report. - 4.
 The ED will transfer the patient and the downtime documentation to the receiving unit. - 5.
-The receiving unit will create a downtime document set for the patient based on the unit's downtime procedures. - 6.
-The receiving unit will be responsible for the appropriate recovery process.
+The receiving unit will create a downtime document set for the patient based on the unit's downtime procedure.

-Discharging a patient during downtime
+E. Discharging a patient during Downtime

 - 1. The discharging unit will call Bed Control or the Nursing Supervisor/Patient Flow and notify them of the discharge. - 2.
 The downtime documents will be added to the patient's chart and maintained on the patient's nursing unit until the recovery process is complete. - 3.
-After the recovery process is complete the patient's chart, including downtime documentation, will be sent to the Health Information Management (HIM) department.

-4. If a patient is seen and discharged in the ED within the Downtime period, all information should be scanned in, except registration, visit information, discharge.
+After the recovery process is complete the patient's chart, including downtime documentation, will be sent to the Health Information Management (HIM) department. - 4.
+If a patient is seen and discharged in the ED within the Downtime period, all information should be scanned in, except registration, visit information, and discharge.

+VI.
 Recovery from Downtime